 - Memorial Sloan Kettering Cancer Center (MSK) and Carrum Health teamed up to offer comprehensive cancer care bundles for a single, upfront payment from employers.
 The bundle packages cover up to two years of in-person treatment at MSK for eligible patients with non-metastatic breast or thyroid cancer, as well as remote diagnosis, treatment planning, and care guidance for all forms of cancer.
 Read more about the partnership and bundles here.

 - In September 2020, CMS and Center for Medicare and Medicaid Innovation (CMMI) released the long-awaited final rule for its Radiation Oncology Model (RO Model).
 The aim is to test whether transitioning to prospective, episode-based, site-neutral payments will reduce Medicare spending on radiation therapy while preserving or improving care quality.
-Under the proposed RO Model, set to begin in January 2022, participants within randomly selected Core Based Statistical Areas will receive prospective payments for 90-day episodes of care for Medicare Part B beneficiaries with one of 16 different cancer types.
+Under the proposed RO Model, postponed until January 2023, participants within randomly selected Core Based Statistical Areas will receive prospective payments for 90-day episodes of care for Medicare Part B beneficiaries with one of 16 different cancer types.
 To learn more about the model, read our answers to your peers’ top questions.
 To prepare your organization, check out if your hospital has been chosen to participate, conduct a readiness assessment, read our four-step guide, and learn how other cancer programs are preparing.

 - CMMI's Oncology Care Model (OCM) is a voluntary program for physician practices that prescribe chemotherapy.
 127 practices and 5 payers are currently participating in this six-year pilot in an effort to provide higher quality, more highly coordinated care.
 At our first Oncology Care Model panel, panelists described the top challenges of participating in the OCM and specifically mentioned data analytics to be one of their greatest concerns.
 Check out our OCM evaluation blog post or review these slides for the latest results on how OCM participants are performing.